Daniel Lambert: Weight

 Although by his own account Lambert did not eat unusually large amounts of food, at about the time of his return to Leicester his weight began to increase steadily, and by 1793, he weighed 32 st. Concerned for his fitness, in his spare time he devoted himself to exercise, building his strength to the point where he was able to easily carry 5 long cwt.
 On one occasion, while he was watching a dancing bear on display in Blue Boar Lane, his dog slipped loose and bit it.
 The bear knocked the dog to the ground, and Lambert asked its keeper to restrain it so he could retrieve his wounded animal, but the keeper removed the bear's muzzle so it could attack the dog.
 Lambert reportedly struck the bear with a pole and with his left hand, punched its head, knocking it to the ground to allow the dog to escape.

 Despite his increasingly large girth, Lambert remained fit and active, once walking 7 mi from Woolwich to the City of London "with much less apparent fatigue than several middle-sized men who were of the party".
-Although not particularly agile, he was not significantly restricted by his bulk, and was able to stand on one leg and kick the other to a height of 7 ft.
+Although not particularly agile, he was not significantly restricted by the size of his body, and was able to stand on one leg and kick the other to a height of 7 ft.
 He continued to teach swimming in Leicester, and was able to stay afloat with two grown men sitting on his back.
 He disliked changing his clothes, and each morning habitually wore the clothes he had worn the day before, regardless of whether they were still wet; by Lambert's own account he suffered no colds or other ill effects from this behaviour.